Bought it new right after high school. Dogged it, romped on it and attempted something like e-breaking.

 Front passanger wheel bearing @ 290k.

-It has been a gem.
+This has been a good car overall.